Bhaulik/Searchlexity.xyz/README.md

-# 🛠️ AI Tool Framework
+# 🛠️ AI Tool Framework for Perplexility Type Application

 A modern, extensible framework for building AI applications with seamless tool and LLM integration.